-The civil engineering departmental occupies part of three floors in the Faculty of engineering building within Najran university campus.
-There are 51 offices for departmental members, one secretariat room, one conference room, and six laboratories and one-computer labs.
+The civil engineering department occupies the part of three floors in the college of engineering building within Najran University campus.
+There are 51 offices for Faculty members, one secretariat room, one conference room, and six laboratories and one-computer lab.
 Each staff member has office with space ranging from 6 to 12 square meters.
 Office size allows enough space for individual and collective work including the possibility to hold meetings with at most two to three colleagues or students.
 All facilities that needed are available for each office.
-Sample of staff members' offices is shown in the figure below.
+Sample of faculty members' office is shown in the figure below.

-Figure3 : Sample of Civil Engineering faculty office
+Figure 7: Sample of Civil Engineering faculty office